inventables/x-carve-instructions/step07/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: The bottom of the Z-Axis will not be flush with the X Carriage, it will protrude slightly.
+ <strong>Note:</strong> The bottom of the Z-Axis will not be flush with the X Carriage, it will protrude slightly.
  </span>

 </div>